Working alongside members of a language community, a linguist will work towards:

 Linguistics lays the foundations for Bible translation by analysing the building blocks of languages.

-Many of the 2000 languages where Bible translation is still needed do not yet have a written form.
+Many of the 2000 languages where Bible translations are still needed do not yet have a written form.
 The majority have never been analysed or documented.
 In many cases, language communities are keen to see their language developed, but lack training and encouragement.

 Source: Wycliffe UK